saurabhp75/saurabhp75.github.io/_pages/notes.md

   caption: "Photo credit: [**Pixabay**](https://pixabay.com/photos/home-office-workstation-office-336378/)"
 ---

-# These notes are copy-paste from my local machine, will format them when I get time
+# These are my personal notes and may not be suitable for a first time reader.